oroinc/documentation/user/back-office/marketing/web-catalogs/build-from-scratch.rst

 .. note:: You can drag the existing content nodes to a different position within the content tree on the left of the page, as illustrated below:

 .. image:: /user/img/marketing/web_catalogs/DragDropNode.png
+   :alt: Dragging the existing content nodes to a different position within the content tree
    :class: with-border

 Once the catalog is enabled (:ref:`globally <user-guide--marketing--web-catalog--enable-globally>` or :ref:`per website <user-guide--marketing--web-catalog--enable-per-website>`), you will be able to see it on the storefront.

 .. image:: /user/img/marketing/web_catalogs/use_case/NodesFrontStore.gif
+   :alt: Illustrating all content nodes created under the Web Catalog 2017 in the storefront

 **Related Articles**